bennycheung/Flask-DB-Docker/README.md

-## Microservices Architecture
+# Microservices Architecture
-This example has been composed from the Microserivices Architecture style.
+This example has been composed as the Microserivices Architecture style.
 With this style, we could provide service components with a realistic compostability.
 We recommend to read the Martin Fowler and James Lewis's white paper on Microservice architecture.
 Their white paper goes much more in-depth for the drivers behind the [Microservice Architecture](http://martinfowler.com/articles/microservices.html)

 Starter microservices documentations: